 It is important to understand the root cause of an individual's or group's unhappiness.
 For example, a person in a team may seem to be struggling with an unmanageable workload, but they may be resentful of another employee who appears to have less to do.
 It may also be a result of organisational changes, restructuring, or promotions given to other staff.

-To help you manage conflict, look at the previous relationship between the employee and their manager, and their peers for signs of past conflict and feelings which may influence them.
+To help you manage workplace conflict, look at the previous relationship between the employee and their manager, and their peers for signs of past conflict and feelings which may influence them.

-You can put policies and procedures in place to help prevent and manage conflict.
+You can put policies and procedures in place to help prevent and manage workplace conflict.
 For more information see preventing conflict.

 Coping with change